 The C programming language is the foundation for all modern programming languages.
 This hands-on lab course replaces COMP 3425, continuing on from COMP 2617.
 It is only for those programmers who already understand programming and the basics of the C language.
 Students will understand how to develop applications with the C language at an intermediate level.
 They gain experience with the build process, and learn to create multi-file projects, access data files and use data structures.
 Topics include; link lists, pointers and how to create a modular program design.
 Learning to use the C language properly will improve application development skills in many programming language and scripting environments.
 It is still widely used in low-level hardware applications for device drivers.
 Successful participants will not gain knowledge of procedural programming, but be able to build applications in the C language.
-Please note: *This course will be offered once each year in the winter term.*
+This course is no longer offered, students may complete COMP 2510 or COMP 2511.

 Upon successful completion of this course, the student will be able to:

 Effective as of Winter 2010